-Solomon, age six, and his brother Godgift, age eight, were living on Liberia's West Point beach when Street Child staff found them last year.
+Solomon, age six, and his brother Godgift, age eight, were living on Liberia's West Point beach when Street Child staff found them.
 Sleeping together underneath a canoe at night, they would spend their days doing odd jobs, like helping the fishermen take their catch to market.
 Their mother, Siah, had been paralyzed by a stray bullet during the civil war, and her sons had become responsible for providing for the family, including Siah and their sister Promise.
 They slept on the beach to be closer to the fishermen, so that when the catch came in, at dawn, they would be first in line for a job.

 How your support helped